 - Zero trust (ZT) is the term for an evolving set of cybersecurity paradigms that move network defenses from static, network-based perimeters to focus on users, assets, and resources.

 - A zero-trust architecture (ZTA) uses zero trust principles to plan enterprise infrastructure and workflows.

 - Zero trust assumes there is no implicit trust granted to assets or user accounts based solely on their physical or network location (i.e. local area networks versus the internet).

 - Authentication and authorization (both user and device) are discrete functions performed before a session to an enterprise resource is established.

-- Zero trust focuses on protecting resources, not network segments, as the network location is no longer seen as the prime component to the security posture of the resource.
+- Zero trust focuses on protecting resources, not network segments, as the network location is no longer seen as the prime component of the security posture of the resource.

 VPN Access vs Zero Trust Access

 Think of a VPN as a super-long ethernet cord giving remote workers access to the network infrastructure.
 VPNs trust blindly.
 Once a user’s device is authenticated, they gain access to everything on the network.
 With zero trust, however, no one is trusted.
 Every request, by every user, is always authenticated.
 Think of it like a bank teller.
 If you want to withdraw money from the bank, you aren’t allowed to go into the vault and get it yourself.
 You have to go to the bank teller.
 The teller will verify that you are who you say you are, will verify that you have the funds that you want, and verify that you have permission to withdraw the amount that you want.
 The teller then gets your money and gives it to you.
 That is why according to Gartner, by 2023, 60% of enterprises will phase out most of their remote access virtual private networks (VPNs) in favor of a zero-trust architecture.